kabita-git/Python_Fundamentals_Assignment/README.md

 Python Fundamental Assignment

-This is a capstone project of a crash course in Python Programming.
+This is a capstone project of a credit based course in Python Programming.
 The project consists of different tasks that has briefly clarified some basic features of Python.
 The different parts of this project are as follows:

-1. The first task (data_types) is based on clarifying the concept of different data types in Python
+1. The first task (data_types) is based on clarifying the concept of different data types in Python.This code defines variables, performs arithmetic and logical operations, concatenates a string, and creates a dictionary to store values.

 2. The second task (control_structure) explains how different loops and conditionals work.
-In the program, I have used while loop and if else conditional.
+This code defines a function classify_number() that repeatedly asks the user to input a number.
+It classifies the number as "Positive," "Negative," or "Zero."
+The loop continues until the user types "exit" to stop.
+It handles numeric input and classifies it, .

 3. The third task (calculator) is a simple calculator.
-The program takes two operands from the user and operates on them as per users choice.
+The program takes two operands from the user and operates on them as per users choice.It performs addition, subtraction, multiplication, and division.
+The user selects an operation, enters two numbers, and the result is displayed.
+The program continues until the user selects "5" to exit.

-4. The fourth and final task (todo_app) is a simple TO-DO list app that can add, delete and view the saved tasks.
-It is also programmed in a way that it covers most of the concepts like looping, conditionals, functions, file importing etc.
+4. The fourth and final task (todo_app)  is a simple to-do list application where the user can add, view, and delete tasks.
+The application consists of three Python files: main.py, which handles user interaction and displays a menu; todo_operations.py, which contains functions to add, view, and delete tasks; and utils.py, which includes utility functions like clearing the screen It is also programmed in a way that it covers most of the concepts like looping, conditionals, functions, file importing etc.